tomeshnet/toronto-community-network-docs/src/network/supernode1.md

 ## Physical Environment

-Roof is accessable through ceiling hatches on the top floor of the building.
+The roof is accessible through ceiling hatches on the top floor of the building.

 ![image](images/supernode1-access-roof.jpg)